w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 **How did you hear about the Grants Program?**

 We see the RFP on the github and think it is very similar to what we have already done.
-We think we are suitable on working on it because CryptoLab has provided tools for both validators and nominators.
-Thus current CryptoLab users are able to enjoy the benefit from the Staking Rewards Collector.
+We think we are suitable for working on it because CryptoLab has provided tools for both validators and nominators.
+Thus current CryptoLab users can enjoy the benefit from the Staking Rewards Collector.
 The CryptoLab can also attract more Staking Rewards Collector users to use the site.